Scripts editor

 Work on the script is possible thanks to the Monaco editor (the editor supports the JavaScript language).

-Variables in ScriptCode within block scope
+Variables in ScriptCode within a block scope

 Parameters